 The reason that God Exists is so effective, and may well end up winning an award or two by the end of the Berlinale, is the way it uses a localised event to (literally) interrogate it’s characters about more universal issues.
 Gender politics and outdated traditions are examined through the lens of Petrunija who, as displayed by the film’s opening shot, is fed up with the expectations others have about who she should be.
 We are introduced to her standing in an empty swimming pool accompanied by heavy metal – without knowing how or why, Petrunija is likely to cause some trouble.

 And indeed, she does.
 After her act of transgression, a (wo)manhunt is undertaken to find Petrunija and the ‘stolen’ cross.
 The rest of the film turns into an Assault on Precinct 13-esque, David and Goliath tale as the men of the town rail against the so-called scandal.
 Zorica Nusheva is an incredibly watchable presence as the eponymous lead, managing to tread the line between the film’s comic and dramatic tones assuredly.
-She especially shines in the film’s many interrogation scenes where Petrunija’s stillness wields power over the male characters – as though she has a card up her sleeve.
+She especially shines in the film’s many interrogation scenes where Petrunija’s stillness wields power over the male characters.

 The film’s screenplay, co-written by Mitevska and Elma Tataragic, is comically inflected, hoping to play to as broad an audience as possible whilst simultaneously being a piercing analysis of Macedonian society.
 Most of the male characters are shown as apathetic to change because of their inherent privilege – routinely taking phone calls as women are attempting to talk to them.
 They even seem apathetic towards their priest, yelling at him to speed up the ceremony so they can get after the cross.
 The police department and the Church are shown to be in cahoots, not exactly offended by Petrunija’s provocation, but more concerned with how best to come out of the uproar.
 Body parts also play a crucial role, tailor’s dummies a visual reminder of Petrunija’s (lack of) agency over how people see and interact with her body.
 Towards the start of the film Petrunija expresses her love of being naked as it makes her feel free, something she’s forced to hide whilst the men walk around the town in their trunks for the ritual.